Curated by: Lucas Santos & Ben Dumas

 Getting There: NYC - Cancun direct in only 4 hours.
 Rent a car to get from Cancun to Tulum, it's very affordable (as low as $9/day)

-- Be Tulum - One of the best spots in Tulum.
-A little pricey, but most rooms have private pools and the rooms are air conditioned, Even if you're not staying at the hotel, you can make a dinner reservation and enjoy the night there.
+Be Tulum - One of the best spots in Tulum.
+Definitely on the pricier side, but most rooms have private pools and the rooms are air conditioned.
+Even if you're not staying at the hotel, you can make a dinner reservation and enjoy the night there.

 See & do

 Gran Cenote - This is the main snorkeling cave that is an easy drive from Tulum.
 The water is crystal clear and its such an amazing spot to enjoy a few hours of your day.

 Ruins - The Tulum ruins are the only ones built by the sea, so wear your swimsuit and head down to the beach for a beach break.
 There are a few other options too that are a little more inland and a little more of a drive away.

 Beach - The Tulum beach is picture perfect, with something for everyone.
 The beach itself if basically a pedestrian highway lined with small hotels, restaurants, and beach bars that you can pop into while taking a stroll.
 Our time is Tulum is always spent almost entirely on this amazing beach!
 You can also rent bikes if you prefer to use the actual road to get around.

 EAT & DRINK